-1. Soak your feet regularly.
+1. Soak your feet regularly

-Take a bath or soak your feet in warm water in a foot tub or a bathtub for 10 to 15 minutes, to help soften the skin.
-You can also add a few drops of tea tree oil or Epsom salts, which will help you relax and add to your foot bath experience.
+Take a bath or soak your feet in warm water in a foot tub or a bathtub for 10 to 15 minutes to help soften the skin.
+For a special feet treat, you can also add a few drops of tea tree oil or use Epsom salts, which will help you relax and add to your foot bath experience.
 Make the moment yours!

 2. Exfoliate your feet

 When our feet are not properly moisturized, dry skin cells begin to build up (this is the natural way for feet to exfoliate on their own) and you’ll see this reflected in flakier skin, especially during winter.
 However, you can speed up the exfoliation process and get soft, smooth skin by helping your feet out!

 Exfoliate your feet with a pumice stone (a natural lava stone) in warm water to remove dead skin and calluses, running back and forth using light pressure in a circular motion across your heels (make sure not to do this on dry skin).

 You can also use foot scrubs or exfoliating creams to gently get rid of the dead skin cells.

 3. Take care of your nails

 It might seem obvious, but your toenails need trimming frequently – though you can keep them at a length that suits you.
 If you’re a sporty type, toenails should be trimmed shorter, as then they won’t constantly rub up against the point of your shoes while running.

 Toenails are thicker and more brittle than fingernails, so soaking your feet before trimming your nails will make the job easier and will prevent them from splitting.
 Try to clip them straight across to avoid painful ingrown toenails, Always use a special toenail clipper and a proper nail file.